ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://www.microsoft.com/en-us/ai/responsible-ai

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to develop several systems.
+Q-036: Your team needs to develop several systems.
 One system needs the capability to determine whether images contain a set of objects.
 Which of the following type of workload does this come under?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Natural Language Processing
 b.
 Computer Vision
 c.
 Conversational AI

 Answer: b.
 Computer Vision

 Overall explanation: Here we can use Computer Vision to get a set of objects from an image.
 For more information on the Computer Vision service, one can visit the below URL